-When I started this blog back in 2014, I really had no plans to start a business.
+When I started this blog back in 2014, I really had no plans to start a business while working full-time.
 It was meant to be a creative outlet and a way to build relationships online with those with similar interests and passions.
 But in the last several years, it has turned into something far greater than I anticipated.
-Not only did I start to make money from my blog, I expanded by opening an Etsy shop and writing an eBook.
+Not only did I start to make money from my blog, but I also expanded by opening an Etsy shop and writing an eBook.
 It’s truly grown into a business, and one I have big plans for in the future!

-Since the time I started blogging, I have had a full-time job – one that I plan to continue working in for a long time to come!
+Since the time I started blogging, I have had a full-time job – one that I plan to continue working for the foreseeable future!
 Yes, starting a business while working a full-time job is a lot of work.
 A ton of work.
 But it’s a task that more and more people are taking on as they try to increase their income through side-hustles.
 If you’re interested in starting a business while working a full-time job, then this post is for you!

 Know What You’re Getting Yourself Into